 - (a) The following flags may be used:

 - The Barbados Flag;

 - The Barbados Boy Scouts Association Flag;

 - The World Scout Flag;

 - Unit, Group, and District flags.

-- (b) When abroad, Groups may use the Barbados Flag and the flag of the host nation displayed equally.
+- (b) When abroad, Groups may use the Barbados Flag and the flag of the host nation which should be displayed equally.